 - Efficient – with an anticipated round trip efficiency of greater than 80%

 The Cumulus Energy Storage Copper/Zinc battery is ideally suited for stationary bulk energy storage applications with a 4-6 hour charge and 4-6 hour discharge cycle where energy density is not an issue.
-Applications include commercial renewable electricity generation time-shifting, infrastructure security of supply (including off-grid) and energy intensive industry energy management.
+Applications include commercial renewable electricity generation time-shifting, infrastructure security of supply (including off-grid) and electricity intensive industry energy management.
 Specific market opportunities include diesel engine generator set replacement, micro-grids, electric vehicle recharge infrastructure and mining.

 Intellectual Property Rights